MSRA: Complete Guide 2025

 MSRA Results

 Shortly after the MSRA testing window has closed, your MSRA result will be available within your Oriel account against your application shortlist scores.
-For the January 2024 exam, results are expected by 9 February 2024, and for the September 2024 exam, results are expected by 1 October 2024.
+For the January 2025 exam, results are expected towards the start of February, and if the February exam goes ahead, results are expected to be released in March.

 How is the MSRA scored?